Psianturi/ft-claiming-service/README.md

 ### 2. Sandbox Configuration (`src/config.sandbox.ts`)

-These values should correspond to the accounts created by the `near-ft-workspaces/deploy.js` script.
+These values correspond to the accounts created by the `near-ft-workspaces/deploy.js` script and should not need to be changed.

 ```typescript
 // src/config.sandbox.ts